 Those are the facts.
 I think the better questions, though, are philosophical: Can we just live at the beach?
 Would our lives be happier if we did?
 Would it eventually get so boring that we’d long for the roster of pine-centric Christmas candles from the White Barn?

 I have a complaint that suggests an answer to those questions.
 When I tried this one at Sephora, I remember the disappointment of thinking it had evaporated faster than I wanted to: I have a clear image of getting to my car in the mall parking lot and thinking that it hadn’t even stuck around that long.
 Au contraire, after a month’s-worth of wearing it at home: If anything, it’s too durable, and after a while — approximately 45 minutes — I just don’t want to smell it anymore; there’s some strange, powder-y level that gives me a headache.
-In this small but crucial way, this is why Ouai’s Rose Body & Hair Oil will remain my go-to summer scent, despite my love for Soleil Blanc.
-The Ouai oil gets better and better the longer you wear it; there is nothing that smells better than the Ouai Rose Oil, on an arm that’s been in the sun.
-Soleil Blanc, though, takes a powdery turn — and I think it ultimately falls victim to the idea that you can have too much of a good thing: Soleil Blanc, the beach, sunshine, all of it.
+I think there ultimately is a point when you can have too much of a good thing: Soleil Blanc, the beach, sunshine, all of it.
 But in smaller doses, they’re all perfection.

 You must be logged in to post a comment.